indigotree/www-bagnallcentre-com/content/news/our-founder-joanna-hill-s-journal-on-integrated-healthcare-part-1.md

 ---
-title: 'Our Founder, Joanna Hill''s Journal on Integrated Healthcare - Part 1 '
+title: 'Joanna Hill''s Journal on Integrated Healthcare - Part 1 '
 description: >-
   The Bagnall Centre is now six years old, and what a very long journey it has been!